dogmaticcentral/gnao1/README.md

 Even the symptoms from the same group sometimes respond to drugs having the opposite pharmacological effect.
 This pipeline recaps the data collection process and provides model that helps rationalize this puzzling knot of disease outcomes.

+The draft of the paper can be found [on BioRxiv](https://www.biorxiv.org/content/10.1101/232058v3).